superzazu/8080/README.md

 # 8080

-8080 is a complete emulation of the Intel 8080 processor written in C. Its goals are:
+A complete emulation of the Intel 8080 processor written in C99.
+Goals:

 - accuracy: it passes all test roms at my disposal
 - readability